 In September 2017, APHIS, MDOL, and NPS agreed to implement a quarantine program to: support the transfer of Yellowstone bison to the Fort Peck Reservation; use quarantine procedures to reduce the number of bison sent to slaughter; and continue to work to minimize the risk of brucellosis transmission from bison to livestock.
 Quarantine will be accomplished in three phases.
-During phase I, bison will be serially tested for brucellosis exposure at approximately 30-45-day intervals until no new test-positive animals in each test group are identified for at least two successive testing periods.
-During phase II, bison completing phase I will undergo additional testing based on their age and sex following protocols outlined in the 2003 Uniform Methods and Rules.
-Bison completing phase II will be certified as brucellosis-free.
-During phase III, bison are additionally tested at 6- and 12- months for one year of assurance testing.
+During Phase I, bison will be serially tested for brucellosis exposure until no new test-positive animals in each test group are identified for two successive testing periods.
+During Phase II, bison completing Phase I will undergo additional testing based on their age and sex following protocols outlined in the 2003 Uniform Methods and Rules.
+Bison completing Phase II will be certified as brucellosis-free.
+During Phase III, bison are additionally tested at 6- and 12-months for one year of assurance testing.